BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 3.

-Personality and emotions are two of the most important individual-level variables in Organizational Behaviour.
-Together they shape how employees perceive, respond, and interact in the workplace.
-Understanding their interrelationship helps managers predict employee behaviour, design roles that leverage individual strengths, and create emotionally supportive
+Emotions and personality are among the most important individual-level variables in Organizational Behaviour.
+They influence how employees think, feel to each other and how they interact in the workplace.
+Understanding how these two elements interact helps managers to predict the behavior of their employees and design roles that draw on individual strengths, and create emotionally supportive environments that enhance performance.

 Assignment Set – 2